Short paddle adventures paired with great eateries around Walton County

 This paddle offers two launch areas; one in Grayton Beach on Hotz Av., the other at Grayton Beach State Park.
 The Hotz Av. location has very limited parking and no facilities.
 WaterColor Boat House offers kayak and Stand Up Paddle Boards from YOLO Board Adventures.
 (850) 419-6188.
 The location at the State Park has a picnic table and ample parking.

-The Red Bar and Shorty’s Surfside are located on Hotz Av.
+The Red Bar (opening May 2020) and Chiringo’s are located on Hotz Av.
 The Red Bar offers an eclectic setting and a chalkboard menu with selections that include Penne chicken, gumbo, burgers and seafood.
-Shorty’s offers sandwiches, burgers and salads.
+Chiringo’s offers sandwiches, burgers and salads with a Spanish flair.

 An early morning paddle is worth getting up for to enjoy the breakfast at Grayt Coffee House.
 Great muffins, fresh fruit salad, pancakes, homemade quiche, frittatas, smoothies and more.
 Located on Scenic Hwy.
 30A just east of CR283 in Grayton Beach.